6th TEXAS INVASIVE PLANT & PEST CONFERENCE

-The Texas Invasive Plant and Pest Conference is a professional level meeting including keynotes, concurrent sessions, posters, and symposia designed to serve scientists, land managers, state and federal agencies, local governments, and other professionals with an interest in Texas' invasive species.
+The Texas Invasive Plant and Pest Conference is a professional level meeting including keynotes, concurrent sessions, workshops, field trips, posters, and symposia designed to serve scientists, land managers, state and federal agencies, local governments, other professionals, and others with an interest in Texas' invasive species.

 Save the Date